 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 There is a mains electricity supply.
-The meter and consumer unit are located in the porch.
+The meter and consumer unit are located within a cupboard in the kitchen.
 Wiring, where visible is PVC sheathed and 13 amp sockets have been installed throughout the property.
+Gas Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried